-We performed four (4) field infiltration tests at the site on November 26, 2018.
-The infiltration tests were performed in test holes TH-#7, TH-#8, TH-#11 and TH-#19 at depths of between two (2) to five (5) feet beneath the existing site and/or surface grades.
-The subgrade soils encountered in the infiltration test hole consisted of clayey, sandy silt to sandy, clayey silt.
+We performed four (4) field infiltration tests at the site on September 25, 2018.
+The infiltration tests were performed in test holes TH-#6, TH-#7, TH-#9 and TH-#14 at depths of between two (2) to four (4) feet beneath the existing site and/or surface grades.
+The subgrade soils encountered in the infiltration test hole consisted of sandy, clayey silt residual soils and highly weathered bedrock.
 The infiltration testing was performed in general conformance with current EPA and/or the City of Salem Encased Falling Head test method which consisted of advancing a 6-inch diameter PVC pipe approximately 6 inches into the exposed soil horizon at each test location.
 Using a steady water flow, water was discharged into the pipe and allowed to penetrate and saturate the subgrade soils.
 The water level was adjusted over a two (2) hour period and allowed to achieve a saturated subgrade soil condition consistent with the bottom elevation of the surrounding test pit excavation.
 Following the required saturating period, water was again added into the PVC pipe and the time and/or rate at which the water level dropped was monitored and recorded.
 Each measurable drop in the water level was recorded until a consistent infiltration rate was observed and/or repeated.

 Based on the results of the field infiltration testing at the site (see Figure No's.
-A-21 through A-25), we have found that the native clayey, sandy silt to sandy, clayey silt subgrade soil deposits posses an ultimate infiltration rate on the order of about 0.2 to 0.6 inches per hour (in/hr).
+A-17 through A-20), we have found that the native sandy, clayey silt subgrade soils and underlying highly weathered bedrock deposits posses an ultimate infiltration rate on the order of about 0.2 to 0.3 inches per hour (in/hr) and 0.8 to 1.2 inches per hour (in/hr), respectively.